Breaking News from AWS re:Invent

 Notes:

-• Three dots can be found in the the upper right-hand corner of every widget.
-Click on this and select from the menu options: DELETE or CLONE.
+• Three dots can be found in the upper right-hand corner of every widget.
+Click on this and select from the menu options DELETE or CLONE.
 For line charts, you also have the option to HIDE LEGEND.

 • To expand a specific widget within a dashboard, click on the Expand icon in the top right corner of the widget.
 This temporarily expands the widget to fill the entire dashboard.

-• Hover over a specific dashboard name, and three dots will appear to the right.
-Click on the three dots and select from a number of options in the drop down menu: STAR, SET AS DEFAULT, RENAME, DELETE.
+• Hover over a specific dashboard name; three dots will appear to the right.
+Click on the three dots and select from several options in the drop-down menu: STAR, SET AS DEFAULT, RENAME, DELETE.

 • STAR and DEFAULT settings are unique for each user.
-All other settings apply across all team members.
+All other settings apply to all team members.

 • Exclude.
 Exclude this value from the current filter.